georgelamb19/svm/README.md

 Generalisation to the multiclass setting is achieved using One vs One (OVO).

-An example Jupyter notebook is provided for training and testing a support vector classifier (SVC) on a reduced version of the MNIST dataset.
+An example Jupyter notebook is provided for training and testing a support vector classifier on a reduced version of the MNIST dataset.

 ## Code